amitprasad119/ScalaDoc/call_by_value_and_name.md

 ```
 So you can see that in the `call-by-value` version, the side-effect of the passed-in function call `(mockMethod())` only happened once.
 However, in the call-by-name version, the side-effect happened twice.

+**Exercises:**
+- Create a class to calculate the simple intrest using a method call *calculateSimpleIntrest* having two parameters **principle** , **rate** for one year.
+- Create a class where constructors takes a parameter as number and calculate the cube in **calculateCube**
+- Create a case class and override **apply** method to print a custom message
+- Create a single object with HelloWorld